-The Curriculum and Instruction Education Division is comprised of three primary areas - programs and degrees that lead educators toward state licensure, degrees in educational theory (non-licensure), and educational leadership roles through the Master of Education (M.Ed.) or the Master of Arts in Curriculum and Instruction (M.A.).
+The School of Education Professions is comprised of three primary areas - programs and degrees that lead educators toward state licensure, degrees in educational theory (non-licensure), and educational leadership roles through the Master of Education (M.Ed.) or the Master of Arts in Curriculum and Instruction (M.A.).
 These programs have options for those who already have an accredited bachelor’s degree, as well as for those seeking an undergraduate degree.

 Programs Leading to Educator Licensing

 CCU (CAGS) offers licensing programs in early childhood, elementary education and special education.
 The Master of Education in Special Education provides a licensure path to special education at the graduate level.
 Courses are scheduled in an evening, weekend and online format and can be completed in approximately 20 months of study, including a minimum of 16 weeks of student teaching.
 Most students in the licensing programs retain their present jobs with some flex time adjustments and still complete coursework that requires 5-10 field hours per week.
 The student teaching component requires a full-time day commitment for at least one full semester.

 Bachelor’s degrees (B.A.) in early childhood education, elementary education, and special education theory provide additional options for working adult students who may not be able to leave work to complete the student teaching required for licensing.
 Theory students are required to successfully complete all core education courses, but do not complete a semester of student teaching.
 Students completing an education theory degree are not eligible for a Colorado State Teaching License but may meet requirements for teaching in private schools, charter schools, or international schools.
 Graduates may then pursue state licensure through an Alternative Licensure Program.

 Master of Education